Sir David Amess killer will ‘rot in jail and die in ignominy’

 “Terrorists may cite different ideologies.
 But what unites them is their desire for infamy, their cowardly attacks on the unarmed and the total failure to advance their cause.
 All of my thoughts & love are with David’s family today.”

-Work and Pensions secretary Therese Coffey tweeted: “Good.
-Justice delivered though we will never have Sir David back.”
+Prime Minister Boris Johnson tweeted: “Sir David Amess was a beloved colleague, public servant and friend who championed the city of Southend in everything he did.”

-Meanwhile, the prime minister Boris Johnson paid tribute once again to Sir David after his murderer was convicted.
-“My thoughts today remain with Julia, the Amess family and all those who knew and loved him,” he said.
+“My thoughts today remain with (his widow) Julia, the Amess family and all those who knew and loved him.”

-“Sir David Amess was a beloved colleague, public servant and friend who championed the city of Southend in everything he did,” he added.
-Last October, the government announced that Southend would become a city, something Sir David had long campaigned for.
+Commons Speaker Sir Lindsay Hoyle said: “It was shocking and distressing to watch the trial unfold and hear the details of the case.

 “He was well liked by all and during his almost four decades as an MP, he built a reputation for kindness and generosity.